cchio/deep-pwning/README.md

 ## Acknowledgements

 There is so much impressive work from so many machine learning and security researchers that directly or indirectly contributed to this project, and inspired this framework.
-This is an inconclusive list of resources that I used:
+This is an inconclusive list of resources that was used or referenced in one way or another:

 ### Papers
 + Szegedy et al. [Intriguing properties of neural networks](https://arxiv.org/abs/1312.6199)